daarnolducsd/ep5book/docs/08-week8.md

 <img src="08-week8_files/figure-html/unnamed-chunk-10-1.png" width="90%" />

 In these plots it is not so easy to compare the two distributions.
 One reason is that they are not on the same scale.
 As you can see, the x-axis in the After Automation plot goes up to 200, while in the Before Automation plot it goes up to 150.
 In order for the two to be directly comparable, we should ensure that both the x-axis and the y-axis have the same scale.
 We can do this using the ``xlim()`` and ``ylim()`` functions.
+In the code below, we specify ``xlim=c(0,250)``.
+This implies the x-axis will start at 0 and go up to 250.
+We specify ``ylim=c(0,50)``.
+This implies the y-axis will start at 0 and go up to 50.

 ```r